TypeStrong/ts-node/README.md

 * `-h, --help` Prints the help text
 * `-v, --version` Prints the version. `-vv` prints node and typescript compiler versions, too
-* `-s, --script-mode` Use the directory of the passed script instead of the current directory
+* `-s, --script-mode` Resolve config relative to the directory of the passed script instead of the current directory.
+Changes default of `--dir`

 ### CLI and Programmatic Options